Fudgy One Bowl Brownies (Better Than Box Mix)

 - salt

-Gently stir until almost combined.
+Gently stir the chocolate mixture until almost combined.

 Fold in the chocolate chips.